CityRelay

 • Lower operational risk

 Property management companies come with tried and tested systems that allow you to comply with regulations and maximise rental income without daily involvement.
+At City Relay, every inspection, maintenance task, compliance document, and renewal reminder is recorded in our proprietary management platform.
+This gives landlords a complete digital compliance history, making it easier to track what needs renewal or inspection.

 Invest in Health And Safety to Protect Your Property

 London landlords should review the health and safety of their properties to ensure compliance.
-It’s not just a requirement, it’s part of your investment.
+It’s not just a requirement.
+It’s part of your investment.

 City Relay offers professional compliance management for London property owners and landlords.
 We’ll help you stay compliant and handle the maintenance and property operations.